TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/UpdateWizards/ExtUpdateFile.rst

    Using the file :file:`class.ext_update.php` is discouraged.
    Use the new API as explained in this chapter.

-While the update wizards already provide a skeleton and integration into TYPO3 CMS, there is a file from old times.
+While the upgrade wizards already provide a skeleton and integration into TYPO3 CMS, there is a file from old times.
 This file is placed in the extension root and called :file:`class.ext_update.php`.